n8ebel/Slides/conferences/androidsummit18/fun()_talk_exploring_kotiln_functions.md

 # Default Parameters & Java

 - Java doesn't have default parameter values
-- Must specify all parameter values when calling from Java
+- must specify all parameter values when calling from Java

 ___